- A refund shall not be made except under the following circumstances:

 Tuition Refund and Appeal Procedure

-To be eligible for a refund, you must do one of the following on or before the published last day to drop for tuition refund each semester/session:
+To be eligible for a refund, students must do one of the following on or before the published last day to drop for tuition refund each semester/session:

-• Provide written permission to a representative who acts for you.
+- Provide written permission to a representative who acts on behalf of the student.

 Tuition refund appeals are accepted by the Associate Vice President for Students by e-forms and are reviewed by the appeals committee.
 Appeals that do not represent a sound basis for reimbursement will be denied.
 Notification of approval/denial of appeals normally occurs by mail within two to three weeks.
 Craven Community College will promptly refund tuition and/or cancel a financial charge from a student’s account provided the student meets the requirements outlined below.